 If you are unsure what a particular process does, look it up before closing it.
 Many background processes are essential to the smooth functioning of your operating system.

 Turning them off can cause problems elsewhere, so proceed with caution.

-Once you’ve closed all the processes you do not need, check if CPU usage has normalized.
+Check if CPU usage has normalized once you’ve closed all the processes you do not need.

 Update Your Software and Drivers

 When performing the previous step, you might have noticed some applications taking up inordinate amounts of processing power.